 Avoidance is a script that uses the RobotMoves and RobotSensors modules to drive around the house autonomously.

 It drives easily in basic rooms, and in more complex areas it can usually go a few minutes without crashing into something or getting stuck.
 Fortunately, it's improving rapidly.

-Avoidance is included in the robot_moves folder now.
+Avoidance is included in the robot_moves folder.
 You can read the Avoidance tutorial here

-CamBot is a web-interface that allows you to control a robot remotely, navigating using the live video feed from an Android phone camera mounted on top.
+CamBot is a web-interface for RobotMoves that allows you to control a robot remotely, navigating using the live video feed from an Android phone camera mounted on top.

 Robot Map Trainer will be available in a couple of weeks.

 Phone Wheel is our phone GUI that turns your phone into a steering wheel and throttle.

 It's comically erratic at the moment.
 The accelerometers and gyroscopes in smart phones are a bit fickle, and we need to build methods to detect and ignore irrational readings.

 Stirling occasionally takes off on its own wacky paths almost like it did with it's old brain.